'Caicedo perfect for Chelsea but no panic for Liverpool'

 Enzo Fernandez played there for Chelsea after signing in January and definitely ticks all those boxes, but he has been speaking about having a more attacking role under new manager Mauricio Pochettino and, going on what we saw on Sunday, he will be getting into more advanced positions this season.

-If Pochettino wants to play with a double pivot like he did at Tottenham - in other words, have two number fives - it will give Fernandez more freedom to get forward like that.
+If Pochettino wants to play with a double pivot like he did when he was in charge at Tottenham - in other words, have two number fives - it will give Fernandez more freedom to get forward like that, but he needs someone alongside him who sits deeper and protects him.

-But Fernandez needs someone alongside him who sits deeper and protects him.
 Conor Gallagher was asked to do it against Liverpool and we saw mixed results.

 I don't think that is Gallagher's best position, while Caicedo will be the perfect fit - but you could say exactly the same about the way he would have slotted into the Liverpool team.